lsmar/Ironhack_M1_Game_Project/README.md

 # MEMORIZE!

-## Project for Ironhack module 1.
-By Lucas Martins
+## Project for Ironhack module 1. *By Lucas Martins*

 ### Made with :heart:, JS, HTML5 and CSS3

 # The idea

 Memorize is a spatial memory game designed to improve motor skills and memory.
 Inspired by people with alzheimer's disease and parkinson's disease.
 The idea is that these people can exercise the brain in a fun and casual way.
 This is just a project in the initial phase, any person who is interested, please contact me.
+Fill free to fork, contribute and improve the game.

 # Points system